JeffHeck/SchoolDataProject/pagesManual/ExpendituresReport/report_expenditures_ppe_vs_low_income.md

 The other outliers in the chart are generally financially inefficient (high overhead) small (~100 students total or fewer) traditional public school districts.

+See the Examples section below for snapshots of the F196 Budget Reports.
+WA school districts are required to submit these budget reports to the OSPI every year.
+School districts have several "Funds" to work with:
+- The "GeneraL" Fund is the largest by far.
+It is where "Current" expenditures are made including staff salaries and staff pension funding.
+- There is an "ASB" Fund for Associated Student Body expenses.
+- There is a "Debt Service" Fund.
+That is generally for school district bonds for districts that run bonds.
+- There is a "Capital Projects" Fund.
+That is where expenses for new buildings, repairs to existing buildings are paid from.
+- There is a "Transportation Vehicle" Fund.
+That is used usually for buying new buses every few years.
+- The "Permanent" Fund is unused.

 ### Sortable data table

 Columns guide: